Joe Davis (sportscaster)

-Joseph Daniel Davis (born December 6, 1987) is an American television sportscaster who serves as the play-by-play broadcast announcer for Los Angeles Dodgers telecasts on Spectrum SportsNet LA.
-He also calls national MLB, NFL, and college basketball telecasts for Fox Sports, and has broadcast other pro and college sports for various teams and networks during his career.
+Joseph Daniel Davis (born December 6, 1987) is an American television sportscaster who serves as the lead play-by-play for Los Angeles Dodgers telecasts on Spectrum SportsNet LA.
+He also calls national MLB, NFL and college basketball telecasts for Fox Sports and has broadcast other pro and college sports for various teams and networks during his career.
+Since 2022, he has been the main play-by-play broadcaster for the annual World Series and MLB All-Star Game on Fox.

 Early years

 Davis grew up in Potterville, Michigan, and graduated from Beloit College in 2010 with a degree in communications and journalism.

 Broadcasting career

 Davis started his professional career calling football, basketball, baseball and hockey for ESPN and was formerly the voice of the Montgomery Biscuits.
 From 2010 to 2012, Davis called college football, basketball, and baseball for Comcast Sports Southeast and served as a studio host for the Baylor ISP Network for the Baylor Bears and called NCAA Division III football and basketball for D3Sports.com.
-He is one of the very few broadcasters who has announced Division I sports along with Division III sports as well.
 For one season, Joe was the lead voice of the 2009 Illinois High School Volleyball State Championships and was the manager of broadcasting and media as well as calling games for the Schaumburg Flyers.
 His past work includes Beloit College basketball (men's and women's) and baseball as well as fill-in work for the Loyola Ramblers men's volleyball and women's basketball.
 He also called Sun Belt football and basketball for the Sun Belt Network.
 In 2012, he worked college football for ESPN, including the memorable Texas A&M win over Louisiana Tech with Johnny Manziel.